ram-ki/PS2_submission/README.md

 ## Pretraied Model
 Thanks for the help of @[ChaiHuanhuan](https://github.com/ChaiHuanhuan), who trained the WDNet and provided a pretrained [WDNet model](https://drive.google.com/drive/folders/1UYOtWmYZQQmCPMLVrstVxhPYW4Jngo-g?usp=sharing).
 This model is trained for 50 epoches.

+## Steps to run the code
+-> Download the pre-trained models and paste in './Pretrained_WDNet/' -> run ```python test.py```
+-> the model results are stored in './results/'
+-> if you wan to remove text/numbers in the image run ```python submission.py```

+## write-up
+-> The solution is the implementation of the paper WDNet -> The WDNet uses a sequence of generator and discriminator for watermark-removal